Recently I had the chance to test out not just Hawthorne’s cologne, but their full line of men’s grooming products.

 Quick & Simple—But Not Scientific

 To be clear, the quiz consists of 21 quick questions, so by no means is it scientific.
-I’m sure there are only a few variations of each product available, and a lot of guys who say their favorite booze is beer end up with the same cologne or deodorant as whiskey drinkers.
+I’m sure there are only a few variations of each product available, and a lot of guys who say their favorite booze is beer end up with the same Hawthorne deodorant or cologne as whiskey drinkers.

 But if nothing else, I appreciated that the quiz made me a little more mindful of my habits and other factors that can affect my self-presentation, and I was curious to see what products they would come up with for me.